Final Girl - All 20+ Feature Film Boxes Compared!

 + Madness in the Dark (The Ratchet Lady / Wolfe Asylum) S2·F5

 A Knock brings three simultaneous killers and the only weapon-crafting system in the game.
-Madness in the Dark adds Amped cards and the "Final Girl 2.0" effect.
+Madness in the Dark adds boosted cards and the "Final Girl 2.0" effect.
 All the major mechanics are now represented.

 7–8 boxes – rounding out Series 1 + The Haunting of Creech Manor (The Poltergeist / Creech Manor) S1·F2